Fechin/reference/README.md

 [![Follow us on Twitter](https://img.shields.io/twitter/follow/FechinLi?style=social)](https://twitter.com/FechinLi)

-Reference is a collection of cheatsheets contributed by open source angels.
+Reference is a collection of cheat sheets contributed by open source angels.
 It shares a quick reference cheat sheet for developers in a nice layout. \[ [中文版](https://github.com/jaywcjlove/reference) | ... \]

 We encourage you to share your own cheat sheets with the community and make Reference even better.
 If you notice a cheat sheet that could be improved, feel free to submit a [pull request](#-contributing).